 It’s worth mentioning that this tour isn’t suitable for kids under 13, people with heart or respiratory problems, and pregnant women.
 That said, the ultimate way to get the whole Colorado experience is through a mountain adventure.

-Not to worry, this tour includes a rappelling guide who’ll teach you how to use your equipment correctly.
+This tour includes a rappelling guide who’ll teach you how to use your equipment correctly.
 It’s an exhilarating adventure for thrill-seekers.

 Resorts in New Mexico vs Colorado